As calls for a wealth tax grow, here's how wide the wealth gap is

 To answer these questions, it helps to understand how wide the gap between the rich and the middle class actually is, along with the fundamental difference in the way the two sides make money.

 According to a 2017 study by the National Bureau of Economic Research, the top 1 percent of Americans held 90 percent of the wealth in this country.
-The same study showed that between 1983 and 2016, the net worth of the highest earners soared, while those of the lowest earners actually fell.
+The same study showed that from 1983 to 2016, the net worth of the highest earners soared, while those of the lowest earners actually fell.

 And while income inequality by itself isn’t necessarily harmful, experts say the extreme concentration of wealth in the hands of a few is bad for the economy.

-Note: CORRECTION (March 1, 2019, 3:43 p.m.
-ET): A previous version of this article misstated Howard Schultz' position at Starbucks.
-He is a former CEO, not the current one.
-Also, the article misspelled the U.S. Securities and Exchange Commission as the "Security" and Exchange Commission.